Urgent Appeal - Gujarat, Bihar, Uttar Pradesh and North-East India (Assam & Manipur) Floods 2017. SIGN UP FOR MONTHLY SUPPORT NOW.

 Without access to clean water, food and shelter, flood survivors are particularly vulnerable at this time.
 Hand pumps are contaminated with flood water; open defecation and debris have become matters of concern.
 Stagnant water too poses the risk of water-borne diseases like diarrhoea, malaria and dengue.

-The situation is grim as the floods continue in Gujarat.
-Survivors in Assam and Manipur continue to struggle with everyday necessities.
+The situation is grim as the floods have damaged lives.
+Survivors in all five states continue to struggle with everyday necessities.

 Oxfam’s team is tirelessly working in the worst hit districts to provide urgent assistance for flood survivors to cope.
 The pressing need at this moment is to provide Food, Clean drinking water, Hygiene kits, Shelter to protect people from extreme weather and other Non-Food items like tarpaulins, blankets, ground sheets, and a specially designed Oxfam bucket that prevents contamination of water, mugs, mosquito nets and water purification tablets among other relief items.